bezda/xync/README.md

 * `module` - The module to deploy.
 * `config` - The module configuration.
 * `instances` - The number of instances to deploy.
+* `ha` - Whether to fail over the deployment if the node fails.

 If no HA group is specified then the default Vert.x HA group will be used.